1. What is the maximum contribution allowed to a TFSA?

 If you’ve never contributed to a TFSA before, you can contribute the total amount you’ve accumulated in a single year.
 Provided, of course, that you have the means to do so and are a Canadian resident of legal age with a valid Social Insurance Number.

 4. Is depositing cash the only way to contribute to a TFSA?

 The TFSA is a savings account that can include many types of investments, including guaranteed investment certificates, equities, bonds, mutual funds and exchange-traded funds (ETFs).

 Investment income from investment products that you include in your TFSA will grow in a tax-sheltered environment.

-This is the big difference between a TFSA and an RRSP.
-If you withdraw from your RRSP, that amount is added to your annual income and is therefore subject to income taxes.
+This is the big difference between a TFSA and an RRSP, whose withdrawals are added to your annual income and are, therefore, subject to income tax.

-The total amount withdrawn from the TFSA over a calendar year will be added to the contribution limit for the following year.
+The total amount withdrawn from a TFSA in a calendar year will be added to the contribution limit for the following year.